 Led by our Community Partnerships Manager, we deliver a programme of Dementia-Friendly activities for everyone to enjoy.
 Events include tea dances, backstage tours and weekly Mind, Body Sing! sessions especially designed for those living with dementia and their carers.

-The annual Living Well with Dementia Festival is created by the Chichester Cultural Learning Partnership formed of seven organisations: Chichester Festival Theatre, Chichester Cathedral, Fishbourne Roman Palace & Gardens, The Novium, The Otter Gallery, Pallant House Gallery and the Weald & Downland Open Air Museum.
+Chichester Festival Theatre is a member of the Chichester Cultural Learning Partnership, along with Chichester Cathedral, Fishbourne Roman Palace & Gardens, The Novium, The Otter Gallery, Pallant House Gallery and the Weald & Downland Open Air Museum.

 PARKING FOR DISABLED CUSTOMERS